-We need to ensure compliance with all legal and regulatory requirements in the markets in which we operate and to monitor any legal or regulatory changes.
-The Company employs a UK legal and compliance team to ensure that we are aware of and comply with all requirements and this is reported into the Audit Committee.
+- We need to ensure compliance with all legal and regulatory requirements in the markets in which we operate and to monitor any legal or regulatory changes.
+The Company employs a UK legal and compliance team to ensure that we are aware of and comply with all requirements and regular reports are made to the Audit Committee.
 Areas covered include governance and policies, security of personal data and marketing communications (including GDPR).